-For instance, you have two objects:
+For example, imagine that you have two types of objects:

 Box can contain several

-Products and a number of smaller
+Products as well as a number of smaller

-Boxes inside.
+Boxes.
 These little

-Boxes can also hold inside some
+Boxes can also hold some

 Products or even smaller